June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 2. Choose the herb that aligns with that intention.

 3. Source mindfully: support Indigenous‑owned businesses, small‑scale harvesters, or grow your own lavender and rosemary.
+Learn more about sourcing and respectful practice at Life Purpose App’s resources on ritual and energetic clearing.

 4. Create a simple, repeatable ritual: light, set intention, waft smoke, and close with gratitude.

-Quick Q&A — Fast Answers
+Streamlined Q&A — Fast Answers

 Q: Which herb is best for deep cleansing?